gcrnet/gcrnet.github.io/_tutorials/Setup_Google_Drive.md

 <img src = "/assets/img/tutorialsimages/GoogleGlobusConnect/img_12.png" >
 Now Click on _**Browse**_
 <img src = "/assets/img/tutorialsimages/GoogleGlobusConnect/img_13.png" >
-Since this is the first time you are trying to access the end point, globus requests for an authentication/Consent from the user.
+Since this is the first time you are trying to access the end point, globus requires an authentication/Consent.
 In order to continue with the authentication, click on _**“continue.”**_
 <img src = "/assets/img/tutorialsimages/GoogleGlobusConnect/img_14.png" >
 Choose the identity to authenticate and access the Globus end point, Click on your "UNCG Email id"